Weak solution: General case

-The general idea which follows from this example is that, when solving a differential equation in u, one can rewrite it using a test function $\varphi$, such that whatever derivatives in u show up in the equation, they are "transferred" via integration by parts to $\varphi$, resulting in an equation without derivatives of u.
-This new equation generalizes the original equation to include solutions which are not necessarily differentiable.
+The general idea that follows from this example is that, when solving a differential equation in u, one can rewrite it using a test function $\varphi$, such that whatever derivatives in u show up in the equation, they are "transferred" via integration by parts to $\varphi$, resulting in an equation without derivatives of u.
+This new equation generalizes the original equation to include solutions that are not necessarily differentiable.

 The approach illustrated above works in great generality.
 Indeed, consider a linear differential operator in an open set W in Rn: